“When I dare to be powerful, to use my strength in the service of my vision, then it becomes less and less important whether I am afraid.”

 Screen Shot 2021-10-10 at 11.31.04 PM.png

 Erica Stephens (she/her) is a Black American poet, writer, and performer from Southern Virginia.
 She graduated from the University of Virginia with a B.A. in Cognitive Neuroscience and Psychology.
-Her debut collection of poetry, Black Doves Fly to Freedom, was published August 2021.
+Her debut collection of poetry, Black Doves Fly to Freedom, was published in August 2021.

 To view Erica’s peer-reviewed publications, click here.